raster-foundry/raster-foundry/docs/mapalgebra/so-you-wanna-extend-the-ast.md

 I like the cut of your jib.

 **Task 1:** Decide if your Operation is also a `Unary` op.
 Will it only ever take one child argument?
-(Focal operations, for example, are all unary)
+(All focal operations are, for example, unary)

 *If no*, your new op can extend the `Operation` type in [MapAlgebaAST.scala](https://github.com/azavea/raster-foundry/blob/develop/app-backend/tool/src/main/scala/ast/MapAlgebraAST.scala):